 THE HONORABLE G. WILLIAM AND ARIADNA MILLER INSTITUTE FOR GLOBAL CHALLENGES AND THE LAW is an internationally-focused research and policy center at Berkeley Law.
 Through interdisciplinary collaborations and institutional partnerships, the Miller Institute addresses urgent challenges that demand innovative global approaches, including promoting the rule of law, climate and energy justice, anti-corruption, and human rights.

 Our work is guided by Berkeley Law’s distinguished international and comparative law faculty and informed by the expertise of scholars and practitioners worldwide.
-The approach is collaborative, interdisciplinary and strategic.
+The approach is collaborative, interdisciplinary, and strategic.
 Our initiatives and advocacy work target critical situations where we are uniquely equipped to promote lasting change.

-G. William Miller (1925-2006)
+G. William and Ariadna Miller

 He was deeply committed to enabling work to promote the rule of law as a means to ensure that nations share a set of values without sacrificing their individual cultures.
 The Miller Institute seeks to further his vision.